KOUSHIK1831/Collision-Guard-Autonomous-Vehicle-Risk-Prediction/README.md

 Time of day

-Feature engineering evolved from manual selection to advanced machine-learning-driven feature extraction
+Feature engineering evolved from manual selection to advanced machine-learning-driven feature extraction.

-.

 5. Model Used